MutlaqAldhbuiub/movies/README.md

-# Rental project
+# Movie Rental project
-This is a traning project to learn concepts.
+Welcome to the Movie Rental project, a training endeavor aimed at mastering some concepts in web development.

 ## Requirments:
 * PHP 8.2